Ra4kovi4/med_orders-eliftech_test_service/README.md

 POST /api/orders: Add a new order
 GET /api/orders: Fetch all user's orders

-shops:
+pharmacies:
-GET /api/orders: Fetch all shops with menu
-GET /api/orders:id:  Fetch one shop by id with menu
+GET /api/orders: Fetch all pharmacies with medication list GET /api/orders:id:  Fetch one pharmacies by id with medication list